csiro-data-school/git-intro-23/_episodes/07-collaborating.md

 body of work on a separate branch and then, rather than doing a `git merge`, instead create a pull request.
 In doing so, you can:
 * Invite collaborators to review your changes
-* Create discussion around the changes (saved to history)
+* Create discussion around the changes (with discussions saved for posterity)
 * Continue to make further edits to your changes before finally merging
 * Save a formalised record of these steps having taken place